networkop/networkop.github.io/content/post/2020-05-cluster-api-intro.md

 git clone --depth=1 git@github.com:kubernetes-sigs/cluster-api.git && cd cluster-api
 ```

-When building a management cluster with kind, it's a good idea to mount the `docker.sock` file from your host OS into the kind cluster, as it is mentioned in [the book](book-docker).
+When building a management cluster with kind, it's a good idea to mount the `docker.sock` file from your host OS into the kind cluster, as it is mentioned in [the book][book-docker].
 This will allow you to see the CAPD-managed nodes directly in your hostOS as regular docker containers.

 ```
 cat > kind-cluster-with-extramounts.yaml <<EOF